emersonmellado/nodebcjan6_2020/css.md

   border-width: 2px 3px;
 }

-/* Top is set to 2px, left &  right to 3px and finaly bottom is set to 1px */
+/* Top is set to 2px, left &  right to 3px and finally bottom is set to 1px */
 span {
   border-width: 2px 3px 1px;
 }